calway/Metro-UI-CSS/source/components/vegas/README.md

 Vegas component provides a versatile background slideshow with various transitions and animation effects.
 It's based on the Vegas Background Slideshow plugin by Jay Salvat, adapted for Metro UI.

+## Dependencies

+The Vegas component has the following dependencies:
+- Metro UI Core
+- DOM library (included in Metro UI)

 ## Usage

+### Basic Usage
 ```html
 <!-- Basic usage -->
 <div data-role="vegas" data-slides='[